chav-ngvyen/PySpark_reddit/README.md

             2) EDA.py
             3) ML.py

-    * Then, I would read these functions into 2  separate Jupyter Notebooks: small.ipynb to run & display results using the smaller partition of the data & refine the 3 py scripts; big.ipynb for one final run.
+    * Afterwards, I would read these functions into 2  separate Jupyter Notebooks: small.ipynb to run & display results using the smaller partition of the data & refine the 3 py scripts; big.ipynb for one final run.

 * Done additional data pre-processing, such as scaling and/ or normalizing the continuous variables.
 This was not necessarily for the particular model I chose because Gradient Boosted Trees are tree-based and therefor does not require feature scaling, but if I wanted to trained more than 1 type of classifier, I should keep this in the back of my head.